Napoleonic looting of art: Justifications for seizures

-Quatremère de Quincy, a student of Winckelmann, and others like him, believed artworks should not be removed from their original context.
+Quatremère de Quincy, a student of Johann Joachim Winckelmann and others like him, believed artworks should not be removed from their original context.
 Beginning in 1796, Quatremère argued against art appropriation.
-To rediscover the art of the past, he said it would be necessary to "turn to the ruins of Provence, investigate the ruins of Arles, Orange, and restore the beautiful amphitheater of Nimes", instead of looting Rome.
-Although Quatremère supported centralized cultural knowledge, he believed that uprooting art from its original context as French officials were doing would hopelessly compromise its authentic meaning, creating new meanings instead.
+To rediscover the art of the past, he said it would be necessary to "turn to the ruins of Provence, investigate the ruins of Arles, Orange, and restore the beautiful amphitheater of Nîmes", instead of looting Rome.
+Although Quatremère supported centralised cultural knowledge, he believed that uprooting art from its original context as French officials were doing would hopelessly compromise its authentic meaning, creating new meanings instead.

 Quatremère's views were in the minority in France, but the conquered nations made appeals along similar lines.
 In occupied Belgium, there were popular protests against art expropriation, and the Central and Superior Administration of Belgium tried to block French acquisitions.
 The administration argued that Belgians shouldn't be treated as conquered subjects but "children of the Republic".
 In Florence, the director of the Uffizi argued that the galleries' collection was already owned by the people of Tuscany, rather than the Grand Duke who signed a treaty with the French.
 These appeals were sometimes supported by French officials.
-For example, Charles Nicolas Lacretelle argued that taking Italian art in excess would push Italians to support Hapsburg rule.
+For example, Charles Nicolas Lacretelle argued that taking Italian art in excess would push Italians to support Habsburg rule.